Senate GOP unveils slimmed-down coronavirus bill, with McConnell pushing for vote this week

 New plan expected to cost $500 billion, compared to the House's $3 trillion plan

-The slimmed-down package is expected to spend about $500 billion in federal aid and includes an extra $300 per week in unemployment benefits -- down from the $600 weekly boost that expired at the end of July, Fox News has learned.
-The bill contains help for small businesses, $105 billion for education and McConnell's liability protection plan that would limit lawsuits against businesses from employees or customers who contract COVID-19.
+The slimmed-down package is expected to spend about $500 billion in federal aid, Fox News has learned.
+The bill includes an extra $300 per week in unemployment benefits through Dec.
+27 -- down from the $600 weekly boost that expired at the end of July -- a second round of Paycheck Protection Program funds to small businesses worth $258 billion, $105 billion for schools and colleges, and McConnell's liability protection plan that would limit lawsuits against businesses from employees or customers who contract COVID-19.

 SENATE GOP SEEKS COVID-19 LIABILITY PROTECTIONS FOR SCHOOLS, BUSINESSES

-"The Senate Republican majority is introducing a new targeted proposal, focused on some of the very most urgent healthcare, education, and economic issues," McConnell said in a statement Tuesday, the Senate's first day back from August recess.
+"The Senate Republican majority is introducing a new targeted proposal, focused on some of the very most urgent health care, education, and economic issues," McConnell said in a statement Tuesday, the Senate's first day back from August recess.

 “I will be moving immediately today to set up a floor vote as soon as this week," he added.

-The vote will be on a procedural measure on whether to consider the new, unreleased bill.
-It's quite possible the proposal -- which was already panned by Democratic leaders -- will fail the test vote and won't ever advance to a vote on passage.
+The vote will be on a procedural measure on whether to consider the legislation.
+It's quite possible the proposal -- which was already panned by Democratic leaders -- will fail to garner the 60 votes necessary in the test vote and will die before ever getting a vote on final passage.

 GOP-LED SENATE EYEING NEW 'TARGETED' COVID BILL FOR NEXT WEEK